|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

+This study focus on the design and evaluation of a customized water-based mud (NP-WBM) using silica oxide nanoparticles (SiO2-NPs) and graphene oxide nanoplatelets (GNPs).
 The effects of adding iron oxide NPs on the rheological and filtration properties of aqueous bentonite suspensions have been studied by several researchers.
 This paper presents an investigation into the effect of catalytic nanoparticles on the efficiency of recovery from continuous steam injection.
 A number of ongoing industry research projects are developing nanoparticles that work at the reservoir level and for fluid treatment.
 Though they may be a few years away from finalization, these efforts highlight nanotechnology’s increasingly sophisticated and growing application scope.
-This work focuses on the laboratory techniques for developing, assessing, and analyzing innovative water-based drilling fluids containing iron oxide (Fe2O3) and silica (SiO2) nanoparticles.

 A single-well polymer-injection and back-production test has been performed in an oil and gas field offshore Norway.
 The objective of the test was to verify at field conditions the properties measured in the laboratory for the biopolymer schizophyllan.
 Continued enthusiasm in the well-testing segment of the oil industry is apparent.
 Even though there was a smaller number of presentations among various conferences related to well testing in 2016, there are articles that contribute significantly for the experts and the upcoming generation.
 The application of high-precision downhole temperature sensors has resulted in pressure-transient analysis (PTA) being complemented or replaced by temperature-transient analysis (TTA).